Symeon of Thessalonica: Works

 Symeon wrote a number theological and liturgical works, which were imperfectly edited in Iaşi in 1683, reprinted by Migne in PG 155.
 He also left a number of short works, homilies, and a host of pastoral letters to be found in the Political-historical Works and in the Theological Works (Ἔργα θεολογικά) published by Balfour.
 In addition, he wrote numerous hymns and a discourse on the priesthood.
 The most extensive of his works is the Dialogue in Christ, which runs from PG 155: 33 to 696.
 It begins with a lengthy anti-heretical section and then deals with each the church's religious services.

 Some of his works on the Jesus Prayer are also included in the Philokalia.

 Veneration

-He was canonized by the Greek Orthodox Church in 1981.
+He was canonized by the Greek Orthodox Church on the 14th of April 1981.
 His feast day is celebrated on 15 September.